LIT-Protocol/lit-services-docs/docs/share-modal/intro.md

 - `darkTheme` - `false` by default.
 Setting as `true` to enable dark mode.
 - `defaultChain` - `ethereum` by default.
 Can be set to `solana` to make Solana the default chain on load.
-- `disableChainSelector` - `false` by default.
-Setting as `true` will prevent users from switching between different chain conditions types e.g. switching from Ethereum to Solana.
+- `allowChainSelector` - `true` by default.
+Setting as `false` will prevent users from switching between different chain conditions types e.g. switching from Ethereum to Solana.
 - `allowMultipleConditions` - `true` by default.
 Setting to `false` will disable the multiple conditions screen and only allow the creation of single control conditions.
 - `permanentDefault` - `false` by default.
 Setting to `true` will check by default the box that makes conditions uneditable.
 - `isModal` - `true` by default.
 Setting to `false` will hide the close icon in the header.